joshisumit/HPC-lxc-laptop/README.md

 This script is used for rapidly creating HPC cluster using LXC on your laptop.

+If you want to test some HPC code, than you can easily check that code with the help of RapidHPC.

 This script requires following 5 components to be downloaded:

 1. base.xml file